markfeit/shellrc/README.md

 ## Setup

-Create a new Git repository to hold the new set of snippets.
+Create a Git repository to hold the new set of snippets.
+This can be local or on GitHub.
+In either case, make sure a copy of the new repository is cloned and you're in it.

+`git submodule add -b master https://github.com/markfeit/shellrc`

-For each Git module containing snippets that you want to be part of this installation:
+For any additional Git modules containing snippets that you want to be part of this installation:
  * `git submodule add -b master GIT-REPO_URL`

+`git submodule update --remote --recursive`

+`ln -s shellrc/Makefile .`

+**NOTE: This last step will overwrite your shell RC FILES.
+Preserve a copy first.**

 `make install`